 The global animal feed antioxidants market was valued USD 183.4 million in 2014.
 Rise in meat production in China, India, and the Middle East due to rising awareness among the consumers regarding protein rich products and easy availability of livestock at a domestic level is expected to play a significant role in the market.
 One of the key factors driving the market demand for animal feed antioxidants is the increasing concern about the animal health and feed safety.

 Antioxidants are used as animal feed additives for various purposes such as to prevent damage to cells, to reduce the singlet oxygen, and others.
 Majorly, antioxidants are of two types, natural and synthetic product types.
 These products have the ability for providing oxidation protection to feed by enhancing shelf life along with ensuring safety and quality.
 Also, these products are capable of protecting nutritional supplements in the feed from deterioration, which majorly include fats, vitamins, and pigments.

 Rising epidemic outbreaks and foot-and-mouth disease have increased concerns over animal health, which affect the food quality.
 Therefore, these ingredients are attracting more and more attention in both, the finished product and the ingredient markets.

 Positive outlook towards agriculture in China, India, and Brazil on account of regulatory support along with improvisation of new irrigation technology at a domestic level is expected to open new opportunities for the market players in future.
 However, rising demand for oilseeds and corn in food & beverage and biofuels industries is expected to reduce the availability of raw material for the antioxidants production.

-African government, particularly in Nigeria and South Africa, have announced the implementation of the business plan with an aim to promote the poultry farming at a domestic level.
-The government intervention, thus is expected to increase the market penetration over forecast period.
+African government, particularly in Nigeria and South Africa, has announced the implementation of the business plan with an aim to promote the poultry farming at a domestic level.
+The government intervention, thus is expected to increase the market penetration over the forecast period.

 Animal feed antioxidants demand in cattle was over 15 kilotons in 2014 and is expected to witness growth in light of rising concerns over disease outbreaks such as BSE in bovine species.